-Bangchak established Bangchak Initiative and Innovation Center (BiiC) to create a Green Ecosystem to drive innovation with a focus on green energy and bio-based businesses.
-Research and development (R&D), together with technological and network management, help encourage business expansion (both domestic and abroad) in parallel with the incubation of startups under the Thailand 4.0 economy.
+Bangchak established Bangchak Initiative and Innovation Center (BiiC) to create a Green Ecosystem to drive innovation by focusing on green energy and bio-based businesses.
+Research and development (R&D), together with technolovical and network management, help encourage business expansion (both domestic and abroad) in parallel with incubation of startup businesses under the Thailand 4.0 economy.
 Its ultimate goal is to join the Evolving Greenovation Group in Asia.

-In 2018 BiiC carried out the Green Community Energy Management System project (GEMS), which involves the generation of green energy at service stations.
-Electricity produce data station is bought and soldthrough the bidding method between buildings and shops onthe premises of Bangchak's Srinakarin Road service station in Samut Prakan.
+In 2018, BiiC carried out the Green Community Energy Management System project (GEMS), which involves the generation of green energy at service stations.
+Electricity produced at a station is bought and sold through the bidding method between buildings and shops on the premises of Bangchak's Srinakarin Road service station in Samut Prakan.
 It is the first experimental site for this new method of power sale and purchase.
 The roofs of the station as well as the parking area and SPAR building are installed with solar panels to generate 249 kilowatts of electricity.
 The system is also fitted with an energy storage system or a 1-MW lithium-ion battery, Thailand's largest battery.

-In response to the expansion of startups in Thailand, Bangchak set up four new companies, namely BCV Bio Based Co., Ltd., BCV Energy Co., Ltd., BCV Innovation Co., Ltd., and BCV Partnership Co., Ltd., to conduct a venture capital business and invest in startups, focusing on the 10 government-promoted businesses.
+In response to the expansion of startups in Thailand, Bangchak set up four new companies, namely BCV Biobased Co., Ltd., BCV Energy Co., Ltd., BCV Innovation Co., Ltd., and BCV Partnership Co., Ltd., to conduct a venture capital business and invest in startups, focusing on the 10 government-promoted businesses.
 This will bring about collaboration in innovations between Bangchak and its own subsidiaries as well as other business partners.